TritonDataCenter/sdc-fwrule/docs/rules.md

 tags on a VM causes rules that apply to those tags to be added or removed immediately.

+In the case of two rules that affect the same VM and port, the rule that goes counter to the default policy takes precedence.
+This means:

+* If you have an incoming BLOCK and an incoming ALLOW rule for the same VM and port, the ALLOW will override.
+* If you have an outgoing BLOCK and an outgoing ALLOW rule for the same VM and port, the BLOCK will override.

 # Rule payload